 If you have a European or U.K passport, things could change significantly.
 U.K. officials are advising its citizens to ensure they have six months’ passport validity—as opposed to the current 90-day validity requirement—if they’re traveling to the E.U., and recently launched a new service to help Britons check passport validity requirements.

-As long as a Brexit deal remains elusive, however, your guess is as good as anyone’s in terms of whether a travel authorization, visa, or neither could be required on top of, or in lieu of, a border screening.
+As long as Brexit border operations remain elusive, however, your guess is as good as anyone’s in terms of whether a travel authorization, visa, or neither could be required on top of, or in lieu of, a border screening.

-With all of this in mind, travel disruptions like long airport wait times or unexpected cross-border train delays might seem like the biggest threat.
-The U.K.’s government has addressed those concerns by generally assuring travelers that both flights and trains between Europe and the U.K. (like Eurostar) will continue to operate as usual.
-Whether or not that works out remains to be confirmed.
+With all of this in mind, travel disruptions like unexpected cross-border train delays might seem like the biggest threat.
+But the U.K.’s government has addressed those concerns by generally assuring travelers that both flights and trains between Europe and the U.K. (like Eurostar) will continue to operate as usual.
+Whether or not that works out after the transition period, of course, remains to be confirmed.

 More from SmarterTravel: